-In addition, Woolsey is a frequent consultant and advisor to private businesses, as well as government boards and panels.
+In addition, Woolsey is a frequent consultant and advisor to private businesses and defense contractors, as well as government boards and panels.
 A former vice president of Booz Allen Hamilton, a Pentagon contractor, and partner at the high-profile D.C. law firm Shea and Gardner, Woolsey's experience includes serving as chair of his firm Woolsey Partners, serving as venture partner and senior advisor to VantagePoint Venture Partners, chairing an advisory group of the private equity fund Paladin Capital Group, and serving as counsel to the law firm Goodwin Procter.

 Woolsey's government work, aside from the CIA, has included being a member of the National Commission on Energy Policy, serving on the George W. Bush-era Defense Policy Board, advising the Deterrence Concepts Advisory Panel, serving on the controversial "Rumsfeld Missile Commission" (chaired by Donald Rumsfeld), and serving on various arms control treaty negotiation teams.